IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

     Arbitrary parameters to pass.
 Must be a JSON object

-  name (True, str, None)
-    (Required for new resource) A name for the resource instance

-  plan (True, str, None)
-    (Required for new resource) The plan type of the service

-  service (True, str, None)
+  parameters_json (False, str, None)
-    (Required for new resource) The name of the service offering like cloud-object-storage, kms etc
+    Arbitrary parameters to pass in Json string format

   tags (False, list, None)
     None

-  parameters_json (False, str, None)
-    Arbitrary parameters to pass in Json string format

-  service_endpoints (False, str, None)
-    Types of the service endpoints.
-Possible values are 'public', 'private', 'public-and-private'.

   location (True, str, None)
     (Required for new resource) The location where the instance available

+  service (True, str, None)
+    (Required for new resource) The name of the service offering like cloud-object-storage, kms etc

+  name (True, str, None)
+    (Required for new resource) A name for the resource instance

   id (False, str, None)